pietrop/srtParserComposer/README.md

 # srt parser and composer
 A couple of modules to parse and generate srt files.
 No external dependencies needed.

--  parse an srt file or srt string (content of an srt file) into a json or plain text.
+  - an srt file or srt string (content of an srt file) to json
+  - an srt file or srt string to plain text
+  - an srt file or srt string to json with lines and word level timings
-- create an srt file from json
+  - create srt file from json
   - parse an srt file into a csv file.

 ## Usage